periakiva/finding_berries/README.md

 "Finding Berries: Segmentation and Counting of Cranberries using Point Supervision and Shape Priors".
 Peri Akiva, Kristin Dana, Peter Oudemans, Michael Mars.
 CVPRW2020.
 ```
-[This](https://arxiv.org/pdf/2004.08501.pdf "Link") is the link to the paper.
+[Link to paper](https://arxiv.org/pdf/2004.08501.pdf "Link") [Link to project site](https://periakiva.github.io/finding_berries/).
 This repository also features a docker container setup for training, evaluation and testing.

 ## Citing this work